 Stahlwerk Annahütte consistently invests in education and training.
 We train the skilled workers we will need in the future ourselves.
-In 2021, 12 apprentices completed their training at Stahlwerk Annahütte in a total of six different professions.
+In 2023, ten apprentices successfully completed their training at Stahlwerk Annahütte in a total of four different professions.
 We generally take on our apprentices.
 We teach elementary core skills right at the start of their careers.
-This is why our "power apprentice forge", including team training sessions that were also carried out in 2021, has become an integral part of our in-house training.
+This is why our "power apprentice forge", including team training sessions that were also carried out in 2023, has become an integral part of our in-house training.
 The apprentices get to know each other better and learn a lot about their own competencies and those of their fellow apprentices.